joeboyscout04/AssetChecker/README.md

 ```

 ## Ignore file
-You can add assets to ignore to a `.assetchecker` file at the root of your project.
-Put the name of each asset to ignore on a separate line.
+You can add names of assets to ignore to a `.assetcheckerignore` file at the root of your project.
+Put the name of each asset to ignore on a separate line, without any path or file extension.
 Regex values are also accepted.

 ## False positives
 Sometimes you're building the asset names dynamically so there is no way for AssetChecker to find out statically by looking at the codebase.